Grants to support biological and cultural diversity in world bio-regions

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Grant-seeking organizations in both the regional and global programs are development NGOs, community-based organizations, government units, universities, museums, and other types of non-profit organizations worldwide.
+Grant-seeking organizations are development NGOs, community-based organizations, government units, universities, museums, and other types of non-profit organizations worldwide.

 Grants within the bio-cultural regions are to organizations based within those regions or, where appropriate, to internationally-based organizations outside those regions working in support of the people and institutions within them.

 Most grants range from US$50 thousand to US$100 thousand for one or two years.
 Note: Christensen makes larger grants, and over longer periods, by invitation only — and to previous grantees.